|

 We generally don't feature unlicensed merchandise on this page, but the Archives receives so many requests from our readers as to where to obtain quality Phantom-related clothing that we feel compelled to make an exception here as a matter of public service.

 Unfortunately, most of the "Death Records" shirts you find on eBay and elsewhere just aren't very good.
-The lettering is usually in the wrong font (crikey, how hard is it to use Arnold Boecklin?), or the quality of the material is dubious, or the bird is blurry or unshaded.
+The lettering is usually in the wrong font (crikey, how hard is it to use Metropolitaines Regular?), or the quality of the material is dubious, or the bird is blurry or unshaded.
 We've looked at them all and, after careful consideration, concluded that the best available Death Records shirts are the ones offered by Austin Steele, at his Zazzle store, here.
-Finally, someone is using half-toning in the bird logo, the right font for the wording, and the right relative size and spacing between the wording and the bird.
-We appreciate the attention to detail.
+Finally, someone is using half-toning in the bird logo, the right font for the wording, and the right relative size between the wording and the bird.
+(Though, in the film, there wasn't actually space between the bird and the words...the words butt up right against the bird's backside.
+We think the way that Austin's done it is easier to read, even if it's not exactly what the logo looks like onscreen.
+The Medicom Death Records box shown just above these shirts does it the same "wrong" way.
+The logo shown at the very bottom of the page is the way it looks in the film.)

 We're also partial to this stylish "Beef" shirt, offered by Chantale and Angie over at CinemaObsessed.com, available here.
 Sure, the lightning bolt should probably be blue rather than yellow, but then it would run the risk of looking like an icicle, or a stalactite from the Wampa ice cave.
 We're OK with some artistic license on this one.

-Jeff Zornow's fantastic artwork for this shirt, available from Fright Rags, is intended to evoke a 1970s era record album cover, and is an imagining of what such a cover might have looked like had "Faust" been released, with Phoenix on vocals.
+Jeff Zornow's fantastic artwork for this shirt, which used to be (but is no longer) available from Fright Rags, is intended to evoke a 1970s era record album cover, and is an imagining of what such a cover might have looked like had "Faust" been released, with Phoenix on vocals.

 |